LinkanKumarRout/Bus_Reservation_System/README.md

 # Bus Reservation System

-### You have to make changes in the settings.py file before running this project
+- You have to make changes in the settings.py file before running this project

-### First of all add PAYPAL Client ID and Client Secret Key in settings.py file
+- First of all add PAYPAL Client ID and Client Secret Key in settings.py file

+- Also add your email ID and password, create a pass-key and give that key as password

 ### Admin Credentials
 ### admin ID - admin